paxperscientiam/generate-phaser3-filepack/readme.md

 ### Improvements
+- [ ] add mode to merge new with pre-existing
 - [ ] add check to prevent changing keys of unmoved files
 - [x] filter out commonsystem and temp files.
 EG .DS_Store
 - [ ] post process adjustments.